Take Me Home for Christmas: Background and content

 Dan + Shay announced the release of the song on Instagram on November 5, 2020.

 Dan Smyers said about the song: "This is our first original Christmas song, [...] our fans have asked for Christmas music every year, so I hope you all have as much fun listening to it as we did making it."

 Commercial performance

 On the week of December 12, 2020, "Take Me Home for Christmas" debuted at number 34 on the Billboard Hot Country Songs chart.
 The following week, it debuted at number 88 on the Hot 100.
 It also debuted at number 48 on the Country Airplay chart the week of December 26, and peaked at number 37 the next week before leaving the chart.
 The song peaked at numbers two and 48 on the Hot Country Songs and Hot 100 charts the week of January 2, 2021, staying for five and four weeks respectively.
 The song was certified gold by the RIAA on February 3, 2022.

 In Canada, the track debuted and peaked at numbers 45 and 91 on the Canada Country and Canadian Hot 100 charts respectively for the week of January 2, 2021.
+The song was certified gold by Music Canada on June 16, 2026.